iammatthias/com/README.md

 # [IAMMATTHIAS v3](https://iammatthias.com)

-© All images and content Copyright 2019 Matthias Jordan All Rights Reserved
+© All images and content Copyright 2019 Matthias Jordan, All Rights Reserved

 #### If you would like to quickly bootstrap a Gatsby + Contentful + Netlify project, I recommend the fantastic [GCN](https://github.com/ryanwiemer/gatsby-starter-gcn) starter.